Get in touch with the local committee:

 Steve works as an Area Highway Manager in the northern area of Lincolnshire, managing, maintaining and improving the existing highway network, along with responsibilities for general Highway Authority functions.
 He has worked on most aspects of local authority Municipal Engineering, specialising in highway engineering and then general management.

 Having worked as a Chartered Civil Engineer for 27 years, initially with Rossendale District, Lancashire then Rotherham and Doncaster Metropolitan Borough Councils, he currently works for Lincolnshire County Council in the West Lindsey District area

-Dr Behzad Rahimzadeh has wide ranging experiance in pavement structural evaluation, review of pavement failure, pavement condition survey, Highway, airport, port and industrial pavement design.
+Dr Behzad Rahimzadeh has over 25 years' experience in pavement structural evaluation, review of pavement failure, pavement condition survey, Highway, airport, port and industrial pavement design.

-Dr Behzad Rahimzadeh has wide ranging experiance in pavement structural evaluation, design and review of pavement failure, pavement condition survey using pavement management software such as MicroPaver, Highway and airport pavement design, port pavement and industrial pavement design.
+Dr Behzad Rahimzadeh has more than 25 years' wide-ranging experience in pavement structural evaluation, design and review of pavement failure, pavement condition survey using pavement management software such as MicroPaver, Highway and airport pavement design, port pavement and industrial pavement design.

 Stephanie set up and runs a successful business providing Contract Engineering Services to various Clients and is currently working with CH2M Hill whilst studying part time for an MSc in Transport Eng